Schedule A Consultation

 -No strenuous physical activity until cleared by Dr. DePerro.

--Take your pain medication with food.
-This can be with as little as a few crackers.
-This will help prevent nausea.
+-Take your pain medication with food (a few crackers are ok) to help prevent nausea.

 -Be sure to walk at least 300 yards daily.
 This can be broken up in multiple short trips.
 It is OK and recommended that you walk more than the minimum of 300 yards.
 This will help prevent Deep Vein Thrombosis (DVT’s/Blood Clots) and Pulmonary Embolisms (PE’s).